top1944/duckuments/docs/17_setup/2_0_5_rc_control.md

 Symptom: The left joystick does not work.

-If the green light on the right to the "mode" button is on, click the "mode" button to turn the light off.
+Resolution: If the green light on the right to the "mode" button is on, click the "mode" button to turn the light off.
 The "mode" button toggles between left joystick or the cross on the left.

 Symptom: The robot does not move at all.